 Characters and Setting

-The characters in The Game are well-developed, and each has an episode that mostly focusses on them.
-Indeed the characters are so good that I could easily see a second series of The Game being commissioned – there’s plenty more room for character growth and some of their stories were not resolved.
-The seventies setting is also done well, particularly the set for the MI5 headquarters the aesthetic of which reminded me of Tinker, Tailor, Soldier Spy.
+The characters in The Game are well-developed, and each has an episode that mostly focuses on them.
+Indeed, the characters are so good that I could easily see a second series of The Game being commissioned – there’s plenty more room for character growth and some of their stories were not resolved.
+The seventies setting is also done well, particularly the set for the MI5 headquarters, the aesthetic of which reminded me of the movie of Tinker Tailor Soldier Spy.

 Reality: Oleg Lyalin